mongodb/mongodbatlas-cloudformation-resources/.github/pull_request_template.md

 - [ ] cfn invoke for each of CRUDL/cfn test
 - [ ] Updated resource in  [example](https://github.com/mongodb/mongodbatlas-cloudformation-resources/tree/master/examples)
 - [ ] Published to AWS private registry
-- [ ] Created and updated resource in AWS
+- [ ] Used the template in [example](https://github.com/mongodb/mongodbatlas-cloudformation-resources/tree/master/examples) to create and update a stack in AWS
 - [ ] Deleted stack to ensure resources are deleted
 - [ ] Created multiple resources in same stack
 - [ ] Validated in Atlas UI